-- The term "Caller ID" used in this Feature Manual refers to features that can receive caller information sent from the telephone company and received on CO lines.
+- The term "Caller ID" used in this Feature Manual refers to features that can receive caller information sent from the telephone company and received on analog, ISDN, and T1 lines.
 Your network provider may use a different name for this type of service. - To receive Caller ID information, you must subscribe to the telephone company's Caller ID service and enable Caller ID for the appropriate CO line through system programming.